wowofbob/yesod-util/README.md

 }
 ```

-If, for instance, there is no key 'name' in json object, or if it references to wrong type, then user gets back object
+If, for instance, there is no key `"name"` in json object, or if it references to wrong type, then user gets back object

 ```json
 { data    : null